DHANUNJAYA98/Movie-Recommendation-System/README.md

 3. You can filter the recommended movies based on genre, director, and rating.
 ### Data Source
 The movie database used in this project is the MovieLens dataset.
-It contains over 100,000 movies and ratings from users.
+It contains over 100,000 movies and ratings from users